ai4os/ai4-flwr/README.md

 ## Authentication

 Authentication for Flower is implemented directly via GRPC: interceptors (server side) and authentication medatata plugins (client side).
+Please note that for authentication to work, you need to secure your connection with SSL, otherwise it will not work.

-In order to use it, the server must be initialized with any object of the `ai4flwr.auth` package as interceptor.
+In order to enable authentication, the server must be initialized with any object of the `ai4flwr.auth` package as interceptor.
 See the examples below for more details.

 ### Bearer token authentication

+String-based bearer token authentication is possible using the `ai4flwr.auth.bearer.BearerTokenInterceptor` class.
+You can use more than one token.

 In your server, start it as follows:

     import ai4flwr.auth.bearer

+    token_interceptor = ai4flwr.auth.bearer.BearerTokenInterceptor("token1", "token2")

     fl.server.start_server(
         server_address="0.0.0.0:5000",
         certificates=(...),
-        interceptors=[ai4flwr.auth.bearer.BearerTokenInterceptor()]
+        interceptors=[token_interceptor]
     )

 Alternatively, you can pass the tokens inside a text file and use the `file`